BioDAS/biodas.github.io/wiki/DASWorkshop2010.md

 Day 3
 -----

-As per other days -Departure from the Travelodge Cambridge Leisure Park at 08:45 hrs to Campus.
-Departure estimated 16:00 hrs form campus to Travellodge in order for people to get planes and trains etc back home.
+`As per other days -Departure from the Travelodge Cambridge Leisure Park at 08:45 hrs to Campus.`

 Start at 10am

+`Departure 16:00 hrs form campus to Travellodge in order for people to get planes and trains etc back home.`

 Finish at 4pm.